SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Hi Twilight, I'm back!"
 Pinkie says.

 "Pinkie, I need to talk to Rarity in private, can you wait outside for a few minutes?
-Sorry..."
+Sorry…"

 "It's okay, sure."